Phoenix Child Custody Lawyer

 The decision of who gets custody of your children is paramount to their quality of life and upbringing.
 A quality Phoenix child custody attorney can help fight on your child’s behalf.

-In addition to keeping your child’s best interest in mind, there are also a few considerations that the state of Arizona takes into account.
+In addition to keeping your child’s best interests in mind, there are also a few considerations that the state of Arizona takes into account.
 At Gillespie, Shields, Durrant & Goldfarb, our Phoenix child custody lawyers have 30 years of experience in all concentrations of family law.
-We take the time to listen to your story and help you fight for the best interests of your child.
+We take the time to listen to your story and help you fight for the best interests of your child while keeping parental conflict to a minimum.

 The state of Arizona bases its child custody determination on a number of factors.
-Arizona’s family courts will not make a decision based on the gender of the parent, rather, they consider the child’s best interest to be the main priority.
+Arizona’s family court judges will not make a decision based on the gender of the parent; rather, they consider the child’s best interest to be the main priority.

 - Alternating Custody: Also called divided custody, children live with one parent for an extended period and an alternate amount of time with the other.